CRC-FONDA/geoflow/README.md

 It's likely, that the docker image can be further optimised.
 A couple of ideas include:

-- Create a "docker user" to not run the image as `root`, although I don't really see the point in doing so for our use case
 - optimize image size (~ 2,5 Gb on Dockerhub)
   - don't use the qgis base image, but compile QGIS ourselves.
 There's a guide on how to do this in the [QGIS GitHub repo](https://github.com/qgis/QGIS/blob/master/INSTALL.md)